 Another race condition was that the user initiated workflow might get delayed for some reason but in the mean time some other event might come in and alter the state of a suggestion in a way that becomes incompatible with the result of the workflow.
 In such cases, we chose to give priority to the user actions and ignored the events trying to affect those suggestions.

-The third and final race condition (which is sort of a variant of the one above) was that a user might open a suggestion on the front end app and go for a long coffee break but in the mean time an event might come in and remove the suggestion if its no longer valid.
+The third race condition (which is sort of a variant of the one above) was that a user might open a suggestion on the front end app and go for a long coffee break but in the mean time an event might come in and remove the suggestion if its no longer valid.
 The user then gets back to their desk and tries to handle that suggestion and ends up handling a suggestion that wasn’t even supposed to exist.
-This would lead miscommunication with suppliers and overall inconsistent data in multiple systems.
+This would lead to miscommunication with suppliers and overall inconsistent data in multiple systems.
 In this case, we opted to ignore user action if the suggestion isn’t found.
 On the UI side, we decided to maintain state snapshot which we updated via Server Sent Events to indicate that that suggestion has been deleted.

 Lesson 5: Look out for potential race conditions with events and design for consistent state updates.
 Figure out which among the involved operations are more important, prioritise them and force the others to yield.
 Do clean-up as an out of band operation.